Melanie Denise Anderson Davis

 TECHNICAL CONTENT STRATEGY & OPERATIONS

-Technical Content Strategy | Technical Content Operations | Content Experience | DITA/XML Content Migration | Information Architecture | Technical Editing & Writing | Documentation Tools | Cross-functional Leadership
+Technical Content Strategy | Technical Content Operations | Content Experience | DITA/XML Content Migration | Information Architecture | Technical Editing & Writing | Documentation Tools | Cross-Functional Leadership

-Passion drives what I do.
 Even after years of experience designing, developing, implementing, and leading content strategy and operations projects for multinational enterprises, governmental agencies, startups, and individuals, I’m still wildly curious about new technology.
-There’s always a way to do things better, faster, smarter.
+There’s always a way to do things

-Leading with a “paper clip and rubber band” approach has often been my path to adopting new processes and tools for documentation teams that don't typically have high budgets.
+Leading with a “paper clip and rubber band” approach has often been my path to adopting new processes and tools for Documentation teams that don't typically have high budgets.

 Manually creating a prototype to demonstrate how new technology and methodologies could optimize processes and scale efficiency often persuades purse holders to invest in innovative solutions.